univention/univention-corporate-server/doc/changelog/index.rst

   been corrected (:uv:bug:`46349`).

 * The UDM module ``settings/directory`` provides the default container setting for other UDM modules.
-It is now possible to extend ``settings/directory`` with an extended attribute to define default containers for custom UDM modules.
+It's now possible to extend ``settings/directory`` with an extended attribute to define default containers for custom UDM modules.
-  The name of the ``settings/directory`` property, that defines the default container for your module, can be defined by the variable ``default_containers_attribute_name`` in the module (:uv:bug:`57526`).
+  The name of the ``settings/directory`` property that defines the default container for your module, can be defined by the variable ``default_containers_attribute_name`` in the module (:uv:bug:`57526`).

-* When the IP address is set when creating a new computer object, the DNS entries for this object were not set correctly since erratum 738.
+* When the IP address is set when creating a new computer object, the DNS entries for this object weren't set correctly since erratum 738.
 The DNS entries will now be created correctly again (:uv:bug:`56313`).

-* When searching for objects via UDM it was possible to create a faulty state, when an object included in the result was deleted before the operation was finished.
+* When searching for objects through UDM, it was possible to create a faulty state, when an object included in the result was deleted before the operation was finished.
 Those deleted objects are now skipped (:uv:bug:`53333`).